molson504x/molson504x.github.io/_posts/2023-08-07-My-Thoughts-On-The-GitHub-Actions-Runner-Controller.md

 fig-caption: GitHub Actions Runner Controller Logo
 tags: [GitHub Actions, GitHub, DevOps]
 ---
-The [GitHub Actions Runner Controller (ARC)](https://github.com/actions/actions-runner-controller/blob/master/docs/about-arc.md) is a Kubernetes-based solution to hosting the GitHub Actions Self-Hosted Runners within a containerized environment.
-It follows the [Kubernertes Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), which essentially consists of an "operator" or controller workload which then deploys job pods on an as-needed basis within the Kubernetes cluster and is configured based on a set of [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
-Essentially what happens is there's an "Operator" or controller running which is polling the cluster for updates to a set of CRDs, and if it sees updates to these CRDs it'll perform some sort of operation.
-For example, if the Operator sees a new `RunnerDeployment` get created, it'll automatically deploy a new `Runner` resource and a new Pod which will host this runner.
+The [GitHub Actions Runner Controller (ARC)](https://github.com/actions/actions-runner-controller/blob/master/docs/about-arc.md) is a Kubernetes-based solution for hosting GitHub Actions Self-Hosted Runners within a containerized environment.
+It follows the [Kubernertes Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/), which essentially consists of an "operator" or controller workload which monitors the Kubernetes cluster and manages a set of Kubernetes workloads based on [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+For example, if the operator sees a new `RunnnerSet` get created, it'll automatically create a new 'StatefulSet' based off of the configuration specified in the `RunnerSet`.

 ![GitHub ARC Process Diagram](https://user-images.githubusercontent.com/53718047/183928236-ddf72c15-1d11-4304-ad6f-0a0ff251ca55.jpg)